|Moulton Paddocks Stables

 All-Aged Stakes (Diamond Jubilee):-NATTIM (evens)

 William Leader, universally known as Bill, was born at Wroughton in 1851 and was the brother of Tom Leader senior, a prominent Newmarket trainer who started the Leader dynasty in the town.
 William married Agnes Armstrong in Scotland and they were blessed with 5 daughters and 2 sons, one of whom died in the First World War.
 William trained in Wroughton, famously training Count Schromberg to win the 1897 Chester Cup, as well as the Goodwood Cup, Liverpool Autumn Cup and Auteuil Hurdle.
 Sadly, Agnes died in 1899, aged just 44, leaving William to bring up 7 children.
 In 1902 he was invited to train for Sir Ernest Cassel at Moulton Paddocks, with Hon Francis Lambton as racing manager.
 William was in post just 7 years, dying on Tuesday 30th March 1909 from complications after an apoplectic seizure.
-It was left to the Honourable Francis Lambton to hold the fort at Moulton Paddocks until Sir Ernest enticed his former jockey William Halsey away from Saville House.
+George Blackwell took over in Summer 1910, lasting only until October 1910, when it was left to the Honourable Francis Lambton to hold the fort at Moulton Paddocks until Sir Ernest enticed his former jockey William Halsey away from Saville House.

 September 1919-September 1922 Sir Ernest Cassel, Hugh Powney

 Hugh Powney was destined to become a racehorse trainer, for his father taught him the art of reading pedigree lines from an early age.
 His father, John, lived his entire life in the same house at Lansdown, Bath, being born and dying in the exact same room in May 1894.
 He owned racehorses for over 50 years, and is widely, but incorrectly, reported to have owned the staying horse The Hero, when he won the 1847 Goodwood Cup.
 However, the Racing Calendars and all newspapers at that time record John Day as the owner, with John Powney not owning him until he was 6-years-old.
 As a 3-year-old, the chestnut colt The Hero ran in the colours of John Day when second at 4/1 favourite in the Goodwood Stakes behind Jonathan Wild on Wednesday 29th July 1846.
 On Friday 14th August 1846 The Hero won 2 consecutive races for John Day at Salisbury, winning the Salisbury Handicap from Miss Shirley when ridden by A Day, and then walking over in the Salisbury Gold Cup over 2 miles.
 He won the Dundas Stakes, His Majesty's Plate and the County Cup at York in August.
 He opened his 4-year-old account at Ascot Heath on Thursday 3rd June 1847 wearing the colours of John Day in His Majesty The Emperor of Russia's Plate, beating Wolf-dog when 6/4 joint favourite.
-However, the pinnacle of his career was reached on Thursday 29th July 1847, still in the ownership of John Day, when The Hero won the Goodwood Cup (4/5 fav) over 2 ¾ miles from Eryx.
+However, the pinnacle of his career was reached on Thursday 29th July 1847, still in the ownership of John Day, when The Hero won the Goodwood Cup (4/5 fav) over 2 3/4 miles from Eryx.
 As a 5-year-old in 1848 he won again at Goodwood for John Day, but he was bought by John Powney in 1849 as a six-year-old and ran down the field in 6th behind Lord Stanley's Canezou in the Goodwood Cup on Thursday 2nd August 1849.
 Hugh assisted his brother John at Grateley before going on to assist Major Bewick.
 He then was appointed private trainer to Sir Ernest Cassel at Moulton Paddocks in September 1919, replacing William Halsey who had returned to Saville House. although Sir Ernest died on 21st September 1921.
-Hugh then became a public trainer at Waterwich House, Newmarket, while in January 1923 he occupied a few boxes at Osborne House, leased from Ellen Chaloner
+Moulton Paddocks was left to Edwina Mountbatten after Cassel's death, but his executors put it on the market with 1,315 acres and 40 boxes in October 1921, eventually selling it in April 1922 for £35,000 to Mr Solly B Joel.
+Hugh Powney then became a public trainer at Waterwich House, Newmarket, while in January 1923 he occupied a few boxes at Osborne House, leased from Ellen Chaloner

 October 1922-1924 Etienne de Mestre, Solly Joel

 After the death of Sir Ernest Cassel in October 1921 the Moulton Paddocks Estate was managed by Hugh Powney and Captain Cecil Boyd-Rochfort until it was put up for auction.
-In April 1922 Moulton Paddocks Estate, ideally located adjoining the Bury Hill and Limekilns gallops, consisted of 1300 acres, a good residence, a well-known training establishment with boxes for 40 horses, 3 farms which included a stud farm, was put up for auction and bought by Mr James White on behalf of a client for £35,000 (equivalent to £2 million in 2020).
+In April 1922 Moulton Paddocks Estate, ideally located adjoining the Bury Hill and Limekilns gallops, consisted of 1315 acres, a good residence, a well-known training establishment with boxes for 40 horses, 3 farms which included a stud farm, was put up for auction and bought by Mr James White on behalf of a client for £35,000 (equivalent to £2 million in 2020).
 Solly Joel began moving his horses to Moulton Paddocks in October 1922, installing Etienne de Mestre to train there.
-Australian trainer Etienne George de Mestre, born 1874, was the eldest son of the legendary Australian trainer Etienne de Mestre, and moved to England in 1910 to begin his training career at Malton, North Yorkshire, followed by Middleham, to take charge of Mr G W Smith's horses, and then to Knaresborough.
+Australian trainer Etienne George de Mestre, born 1874, was the eldest son of the legendary Australian trainer Etienne de Mestre, and moved to England in 1900 to assist Australian trainer Richard Wootton in Epsom.
+In 1910 he began his training career at Warwick House, Middleham, to take charge of Mr G W Smith's horses, and then to Knaresborough followed by Danby House Malton.
 His father, Etienne, in Australia's Hall of Fame, owned and trained Archer, winner of the first two Melbourne Cups in 1861 and 1862, both ridden by John Cutts.
 He later won the 1867 Melbourne Cup with Tim Whiffler, ridden by John Driscoll, and then achieved back to back wins in 1877 and 1878 with Chester and Calamia respectively.
 He died in Moss Vale, New South Wales on 22nd October 1916 while his son was in England.
-Etienne junior gained early success at his Malton Stables, purchasing Junior for just 500 guineas in December 1911.
+Etienne junior gained early success at his Malton Stables in 1912, purchasing Junior for just 500 guineas in December 1911.
 The colt went on to win the Manchester Cup (£2560), Ebor Handicap (£850), Chesterfield Cup (£577), Bibury Cup (£827) and the Limekiln and Atlantic Stakes (£1719) giving his owner a handsome return on his investment.
 At the same time as Junior was beating all before him, de Mestre was sent horses by Sir William Tatem.
 De Mestre felt the location and size of his Yorkshire stable was limiting his progress as a trainer, so he upped sticks and relocated to stables in Bishop's Canning, Wiltshire, before moving on to Green Lodge Stables in December 1916.
-He left Green Lodge towards the end of the War to join Solly Joel, eventually taking over Moulton Paddocks in 1922 after Solly had purchased it by auction on the death of Sir Ernest Cassel.
+He left Green Lodge towards the end of the War, moving to Ponds Farm, Whatcombe between December 1919 and 1920, afterwhich he joined Solly Joel, initially at Sefton Lodge in 1921, but eventually taking over Moulton Paddocks in 1922 after Solly had purchased it by auction on the death of Sir Ernest Cassel.
 In the short time de Mestre was at Moulton Paddocks he won the 1924 Eclipse Stakes for Solly with Polyphontes ridden by William McLachlan.
 A short while later de Mestre was replaced by Walter Earl, and it was Earl who guided Polyphontes to a second Eclipse victory in 1925.
 De Mestre moved on to train at Whitsbury and died at Colleton House, Twyford, near Worcester on Thursday 18th August 1932.

 1921 Lincoln Handicap SORANUS 33/1 owned by Solly Joel, trained by Etienne de Mestre and ridden by Brownie Carslake